dyhes/zulip/docs/documentation/openapi.md

 [openapi-spec]: https://swagger.io/docs/specification/about/

-This library isn't in production use yet, but it is our current plan for how Zulip's API documentation will work.
+This library isn't in production use yet, but it is our current plan for how Aloha's API documentation will work.

 ## Working with the `zulip.yaml` file